drtutut/GemAtom/README.md

     present.

-<a id="org5564fa9"></a>
+<a id="orgb7bb8a2"></a>

 ## tree categories

+In tree categories, articles are "index" files contained in a directory dedicated to this article.
+Thus :

+-   if the parent dir of an article  starts with an rfc3339 date, use this date.
-Actually, the file creation date is used, except if `--mtime` flag is present.
+-   otherwise use file creation date, except if `--mtime` flag is present.

-We plan to add the possibility of using a rfc3339 date prefixing the name of articles' directories.
+<a id="org6bd6f2c"></a>

+## whatever the category is

+If the feed entry title has to be infered from the article file (flat cat) ou dir (tree cat), then if this file or dir starts with a rrfc3339 date, it is removed.